gpapachr/pizza-multithreading/README.md

 # pizza-multithreading

-This is a simple app implementation in lubuntu operation system, using pthread library and mutexes.
+This is a simple app developed in lubuntu operation system, using pthread library and mutexes.
 It was an assignment in "operation systems" course to help us understand how a system uses multithreading to complete different tasks and processes.

 Each folder has a .h file where some constant data are declared, a .c file for the main code and a .sh file for autorunning the app in lubuntu terminal.